cemheren/akifkeyboard/README.md

 # 2021 Update
-I was sick of working with Apple and paying a 100$ fee.
-I've switched to Android and stopped publishing the app :(.
-I indend to keep it in good shape stil...
-But contributions are appreciated.
+Unfortunately the app is not maintained anymore.
+I was sick of dealing with Apple's weird demands and focused on other projects.
+PRs are welcome from anyone that wants to contribute.

 # kif - keyboard